JetBrains/intellij-sdk-docs/topics/appendix/tools/gradle_intellij_plugin/tools_gradle_intellij_plugin.md

 ### Snapshot Release
 The Snapshot release is a pre-release version built nightly from the latest main branch – as it is built every day using the same version number, it's not recommended to use it for production builds.

-For switching to the snapshot release, point Gradle to the dedicated snapshot repository by adding an entry to the Gradle settings file.
+To switch to the snapshot release, point Gradle to the dedicated snapshot repository by adding an entry to the Gradle settings file.

 > The current Gradle IntelliJ Plugin Snapshot version is ![GitHub Snapshot Release](https://img.shields.io/nexus/s/org.jetbrains.intellij/org.jetbrains.intellij.gradle.plugin?server=https://oss.sonatype.org)
 >